- Help

 Not the day you're after?
 Here's the solution to yesterday's Connections.

-Today's NYT Strands hints are easy if you love to hide things away.
+Today's NYT Strands hints are easy if you love cowboys.

 Strands, the New York Times' elevated word-search game, requires the player to perform a twist on the classic word search.
 Words can be made from linked letters — up, down, left, right, or diagonal, but words can also change direction, resulting in quirky shapes and patterns.
 Every single letter in the grid will be part of an answer.
 There's always a theme linking every solution, along with the "spangram," a special, word or phrase that sums up that day's theme, and spans the entire grid horizontally or vertically.